Caló (Chicano): Features

-Caló makes heavy use of code-switching.
+Caló makes heavy use of code-switching (fluidly changing between two or more languages in a single conversation or exchange).
 Caló uses rhyming and, in some cases, a type of rhyming slang similar to Cockney rhyming slang or African American Vernacular English jive.

+Caló originated as a criminal argot used by Romani people, another marginalized group, to conceal meanings from authorities.

 Examples

 Since Caló is primarily spoken by individuals with varying formal knowledge of Spanish or English, variations occur in words, especially of phonemes pronounced similarly in Spanish: c/s, w/hu/gu, r/d, and b/v.
 It is common to see the word barrio ("neighborhood") spelled as varrio, vato ("dude") spelled as bato or güero ("blond/white man") spelled as huero or even weddo.

 Usage

 The translations should not be taken literally; they are idioms like the English "See you later alligator".